anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter01.rst

 provide clear evidence that a functional requirement cannot be met by that system (say, multi-NIC support), only then the RA would add the least invasive, Kubernetes-community aligned extension (say, Multus) to fill the gap.
-If there are still gaps that cannot be filled by standard Kubernetes community technologies or extensions then the RA will concisely document the requirement in the :ref:`"Gaps, Innovation, and Development"<chapters/chapter07:gaps, innovation, and development>` chapter of this document and approach the relevant project maintainers with a request to add this functionality into the feature set.
+If there are still gaps that cannot be filled by standard Kubernetes community technologies or extensions then the RA will concisely document the requirement in the :ref:`chapters/chapter07:gaps, innovation, and development` chapter of this document and approach the relevant project maintainers with a request to add this functionality into the feature set.

 The Kubernetes Reference Architecture will be used to determine a Kubernetes Reference Implementation.
 The Kubernetes Reference Implementation would then also be used to test and validate the supportability and compatibility with Kubernetes-based Network Function workloads, and lifecycle management of Kubernetes clusters, of interest to the Anuket community.
 The intention is to expand as much of the existing test frameworks to be used for the verification and conformance testing of Kubernetes-based workloads, and Kubernetes cluster lifecycle management.

 Terminology
 ~~~~~~~~~~~